 Where is Holi celebrated?

 In India, Holi celebrations are particularly visible in New Delhi, Jaipur, Udaipur, and a multitude of other cities and towns throughout northern India.
-You’re bound to find parties large and small across the country, though in southern India, there’s generally much less frenzy surrounding the festival (where other versions of springtime fests prevail).
+There are parties large and small across the country, though in southern India, there’s generally much less frenzy surrounding the festival (where other versions of springtime fests prevail).

 Also notable and near Mathura is the town of Barsana (about 25 miles northwest of the city), which practices the unique Lathmaar Holi tradition.
 Inspired by the story of Krishna being chased away by the women cowherders for throwing color on them, the townswomen pretend to hit the men with lathis, or sticks, to send them back to the nearby town of Nandgaon (where the same tradition unfolds, but with the women chasing the men back toward Barsana).
 Don’t worry: Nobody actually gets hurt and it’s all in good fun!

-First and foremost, expect color everywhere: Locals won’t hesitate to fling colored powders and waters at you.
-“It’s unavoidable,” Joshi explains.
-“There’s no one who escapes this.”
+First and foremost, expect color everywhere: Locals won’t hesitate to fling colored powders and waters.

 Traditionally, Holi colors were made with natural products, such as flowers, spices, and herbs, but nowadays, many of the synthetic colored powders manufactured for Holi have been found to contain contaminants and toxic substances that can cause irritation and inflammation through contact with skin, eyes, and even the respiratory tract.
-When buying Holi powders yourself, be sure to check the ingredient list to avoid chemical-based substances.
-However, when you’re at a public Holi celebration, you surely won’t have a choice in the kind of powder flung at you.
-As a precaution, wear old, long-sleeved tops and long pants to prevent contact with your skin (and note that the dyes can also be very hard to wash out, so don’t wear anything you couldn’t bear to part with).
+When buying Holi powders, be sure to check the ingredient list to avoid chemical-based substances.
+However, when at a public Holi celebration, there’s no choice in the kind of powder people fling.
+As a precaution, wear old, long-sleeved tops and long pants to prevent contact with skin (and note that the dyes can also be very hard to wash out).

 For female revelers, it’s advisable to take precautions at larger Holi celebrations, where more men tend to participate, and which have been known to create an unsafe environment for women (via unwanted touching and sexual assault).
 Female participants should consider attending as part of an organized group to avoid being pulled into the frenzy without consent.

-Finally, photographers should take heed: Festival-goers won’t care about keeping color off your camera and gear, so it’s up to you to buy protective covers and to stay cautious while shooting.
+Finally, photographers should take heed: Festivalgoers won’t care about keeping color off camera and gear, so buy protective covers and to stay cautious while shooting.
 “Camera protection is very important and I would recommend using cling film to protect the camera,” says Srivatsan Sankaran, a Chennai-based photographer, who has covered multiple public Holi festivities; he also recommends using rain protective gear as an alternative.

 Yes, Holi can be a raucous and perhaps daunting experience for newcomers.
-But so long as you’re prepared, keep an open mind, and come with an appreciation for the festival’s rich tradition and culture, you’re in for one unforgettable, colorful ride.
+But come prepared with an appreciation for the festival’s rich tradition and culture, and you’re in for one unforgettable, colorful ride.